voillana3/PastaMadness/content/1 Doughs/Dough Notes.md

 ## Extruder Dough
 400g semola rimacinata
 100g coarse semolina
-180g water to start and about 4 more tbs once it started coming together in the mixer
+180g water to start and about 4 more tbsp once it started coming together in the mixer

 ## Durum Wheat & Water Pasta Dough
 400g semola rimacinata or semolina flour